Treasure by Lyn McConchie

 “I thank you kindly, Joe, and I’ll say nothing.”
 She used it as intended and never noticed when her arthritis disappeared.

 Blackie the cat tried a kernel one night when the hunting had been poor, and found it good.
-Thereafter while he caught mice still, somehow they were never eaten.
-He relished the lighter, spicy taste of the corn more and some how, while cats are not herbivores, he did very well on it, and Joe had no objection so long as the mice weren’t a nuisance.
+Thereafter, while he caught mice still, somehow they were never eaten.
+He relished the lighter, spicy taste of the corn more and some how, while cats are not herbivores, he did very well on it.
+Joe had no objection so long as the mice weren’t a nuisance.

-Time slipped by, the widow Mariner died at the startling age of a hundred and nine.
-The local law thinking that her birth certificate must have been her mother’s of the same name, so that the lady was noted in the cemetery records – by the undertaker – as having been eighty-nine when she died.
+The widow Mariner died at the startling age of a hundred and nine.
+The local law, thinking that her birth certificate must have been her mother’s of the same name, had the lady noted in the cemetery records – by the undertaker – as having been eighty-nine when she died.

 “I kept my promise,” it said.